cos-archives/hgrid/README.md

 - `hg-item`: Includes an item's indent spacer element, icon, and name
 - `hg-btn`
 - `hg-folder`
-- `hg-file`: Used in `HGrid.Columns.Name` to render the file icon.
+- `hg-file`: Used in `HGrid.Col.Name` to render the file icon.
-- `hg-toggle`: Used in `HGrid.Columns.Name` column to make an item toggle-able
+- `hg-toggle`: Used in `HGrid.Col.Name` column to make an item toggle-able
 - `hg-expand`
 - `hg-collapse`
 - `hg-row-highlight`